Spermatheca

 Some species of animal have multiple spermathecae.
 For example, certain species of earthworms have four pairs of spermathecae—one pair each in the 6th, 7th, 8th, and 9th segments.
 The spermathecae receive and store the spermatozoa of another earthworm during copulation.
 They are lined with epithelium and are variable in shape: some are thin, heavily coiled tubes, while others are vague outpocketings from the main reproductive tract.
 It is one of the many variations in sexual reproduction.

 The nematode Caenorhabditis elegans has two spermathecae, one at the end of each gonad.
 The C. elegans spermatheca is made up of 24 smooth muscle-like cells that form a stretchable tubular structure.
 Actin filaments line the spermatheca in a circumferential manner.
 The C. elegans spermatheca is used as a model to study mechanotransduction.

-An apiculturist may examine the spermatheca of a dead queen bee to find out whether it had received sperm from a male.
+An apiculturist may examine the spermatheca of a dead queen bee to determine whether it had received sperm from a male.
 In many species of stingless bees, especially Melipona bicolor, the queen lays her eggs during the provisioning and oviposition process and the spermatheca fertilizes the egg as it passes along the oviduct.
 The haplo-diploid system of sex determination makes it possible for the queen to choose the sex of the egg.